 This section is substantively identical to its source.
+It replaces 9:6-18 that applied only to physician removals.
 It also replaces 9:6-8.19 which is largely duplicative except for the provision on parental visitation, the source of subsection (e).
-The sentence in subsection (a) which requires the Division to investigate the availability of relatives is derived from 9:6-19.
+The sentence in subsection (a) which requires the Division to investigate the availability of relatives is derived from 9:6-8.19a.
+In that subsection, the Division is given the authority rather than the duty to order medical screening.
+That change reflects practice; there are situations where additional medical screening is not necessary.
+The limitation of the period of custody now in 9:6-8-19(c) has been deleted as unnecessarily duplicative given the requirement for a court hearing within three days.
+Notification required by subsection (c) has been made more specific, requiring it to be orally and in writing.

 9:27-13.
-Application for services.
+Application for services

-a.
+- a.
 The parent or parents, guardian, or person having custody of a child in this State may request assistance of the Division to ensure the health and safety of the child.
-Upon receipt of the request, the Division shall investigate the situation, and if the circumstances warrant, afford the parent, parents, guardian, or person having custody and control of the child an opportunity to file an application for care.
+Upon receipt of the request, the Division shall investigate the situation, and if the circumstances warrant, afford the parent, parents, guardian, or person having custody and control of the child an opportunity to file an application for care. - b.

-b.
 If, after investigation has been completed, it appears that the child requires care and supervision by the Division or other action to ensure the health and safety of the child, the Division may provide any services agreed between the parent and the Division or may commence an action to determine whether the child is in need of services as provided by this act.

 This section is based on 30:4C-12.
 Subsection (a) is more limited than the source which allows an application by any person and action without agreement of the parents.
+This section limits applications to parents and persons who have custody of the child.
 Subsection (b) reflects the interpretation of the source by the Supreme Court in DFFS v.
-I.S. -N.J. - (2013).
+I.S.
+214 N.J.
+8 (2013).
 That subsection allows the Division to apply to the court for an order directing that services be provided to the child.
 This subsection allows the Division to act where the parents have not neglected or abused the child but services are required to protect the child.

 9:27-14.
-Originating child abuse or neglect or child in need of services proceeding a.
-A proceeding to determine whether a child is neglected or abused or in need of services may be commenced by Division or by any person with knowledge of facts substantiating the abuse or neglect or in need of services.
+Originating child abuse or neglect or child in need of services proceeding

-b.
-If the proceeding is commenced by a person other than the Division, the person shall:

-(1) show that the abuse, neglect or need of services was reported to the Division, and c..
-A proceeding to determine whether a child is abused or neglected or is in need of services shall be originated by the filing of an order show cause and complaint alleging facts sufficient to establish that a child is abused or neglected or is in need of services.
+- a.
+A proceeding to determine whether a child is neglected or abused or in need of services may be commenced by Division or by any person with knowledge of facts substantiating the abuse or neglect or in need of services. - b.
+If the proceeding is commenced by a person other than the Division, the person shall: - (1) show that the abuse, neglect or need of services was reported to the Division, and - (2) make the Division a party to the proceeding. - c.
+A proceeding to determine whether a child is abused or neglected or is in need of services shall be originated by the filing of an order show cause and complaint alleging facts sufficient to establish that a child is abused or neglected or is in need of services. - d.
+Where more than one child is the responsibility of the parent or guardian, one complaint may allege that one or more children are abused or neglected or in need of services.